Wired Equivalent Privacy: Weak security

-In 2005, the U.S. Federal Bureau of Investigation demonstrated cracking a WEP-protected network in three minutes using publicly available tools.
-Andreas Klein later presented an analysis of RC4 showing additional correlations between the keystream and the key, which could also be exploited to break WEP.
+In 2005, a group from the U.S. Federal Bureau of Investigation gave a demonstration where they cracked a WEP-protected network in three minutes using publicly available tools.
+Andreas Klein presented another analysis of the RC4 stream cipher.
+Klein showed that there are more correlations between the RC4 keystream and the key than the ones found by Fluhrer, Mantin, and Shamir, which can additionally be used to break WEP in WEP-like usage modes.

-In 2006, Bittau, Handley, and Lackey showed that the 802.11 protocol itself could be leveraged to make earlier attacks practical.
-After eavesdropping a single packet, an attacker could bootstrap to transmit arbitrary data.
-The captured packet could then be decrypted one byte at a time (by transmitting about 128 packets per byte) to reveal local network IP addresses.
-If the network was connected to the Internet, attackers could use 802.11 fragmentation to replay packets with modified headers, allowing the access point to decrypt them and forward them online.
-This enabled real-time decryption of WEP traffic within a minute of capturing the first packet.
+In 2006, Bittau, Handley, and Lackey showed that the 802.11 protocol itself can be used against WEP to enable earlier attacks that were previously thought impractical.
+After eavesdropping a single packet, an attacker can rapidly bootstrap to be able to transmit arbitrary data.
+The eavesdropped packet can then be decrypted one byte at a time (by transmitting about 128 packets per byte to decrypt) to discover the local network IP addresses.
+Finally, if the 802.11 network is connected to the Internet, the attacker can use 802.11 fragmentation to replay eavesdropped packets while crafting a new IP header onto them.
+The access point can then be used to decrypt these packets and relay them on to a buddy on the Internet, allowing real-time decryption of WEP traffic within a minute of eavesdropping the first packet.

-In 2007, Erik Tews, Andrei Pyshkin, and Ralf-Philipp Weinmann extended Klein’s 2005 attack and optimized it for WEP.
-Their method could recover a 104-bit WEP key with 50% probability using only 40,000 captured packets.
-With 60,000 packets, the probability rose to about 80%, and with 85,000 packets, about 95%.
-Using active techniques such as Wi-Fi deauthentication attacks and ARP re-injection, 40,000 packets could be captured in under a minute under favorable conditions.
-The computation required about three seconds and 3 MB of memory on a Pentium-M 1.7 GHz processor, and could be optimized for slower devices.
-The same attack worked against 40-bit keys with even higher success rates.
+In 2007, Erik Tews, Andrei Pyshkin, and Ralf-Philipp Weinmann were able to extend Klein's 2005 attack and optimize it for usage against WEP.
+With the new attack it is possible to recover a 104-bit WEP key with a probability of 50% using only 40,000 captured packets.
+For 60,000 available data packets, the success probability is about 80%, and for 85,000 data packets, about 95%.
+Using active techniques like Wi-Fi deauthentication attacks and ARP re-injection, 40,000 packets can be captured in less than one minute under good conditions.
+The actual computation takes about 3 seconds and 3 MB of main memory on a Pentium-M 1.7 GHz and can additionally be optimized for devices with slower CPUs.
+The same attack can be used for 40-bit keys with an even higher success probability.

-In 2008, the Payment Card Industry Security Standards Council (PCI SSC) updated the Data Security Standard (DSS) to prohibit the use of WEP in credit-card processing after 30 June 2010, and to prohibit the installation of any new WEP-based systems after 31 March 2009.
-The use of WEP was a factor in the TJ Maxx parent company network breach.
+In 2008 the Payment Card Industry Security Standards Council (PCI SSC) updated the Data Security Standard (DSS) to prohibit use of WEP as part of any credit-card processing after 30 June 2010, and prohibit any new system from being installed that uses WEP after 31 March 2009.
+The use of WEP contributed to the TJ Maxx parent company network invasion.